 Breakfast may be considered the most important meal of the day, but is your breakie really pulling its weight?
 Packing as many nutrients into your diet as possible is a noble health goal, but the potential of breakfast can often remain untapped – particularly on busy mornings.
 Slowing down and making time for a high-protein breakfast could give you the morning energy boost you’ve been looking for.

 Eat for Health says protein is an essential nutrient for muscle mass and bone strength, while other studies have shown eating protein at breakfast can improve feelings of fullness and reduce evening snacking.
 Ready to give it a try?
-Here are 11 protein-rich breakfasts featuring eggs, seeds, ricotta, and more that will keep you feeling full all morning.
+Here are protein-rich breakfast ideas featuring eggs, seeds, ricotta, and more that will keep you feeling full all morning.
 The best part?
 Most can be made ahead, so make a batch on the weekend, freeze leftovers and you’re set for the week!

 Protein cannot be stored by the body, which is why it’s important to ensure you spread your protein intake throughout the day.